 }

+Listing 5-15: Implementing the can_hold method on Rectangle that takes another Rectangle instance as a parameter

-If we run this with the main from Listing 5-8, we will get our desired output!
-Methods can take multiple arguments that we add to the signature after the self parameter, and those arguments work just like arguments in functions do.
+When we run this code with the main function in Listing 5-14, we’ll get our desired output.
+Methods can take multiple parameters that we add to the signature after the self parameter, and those parameters work just like parameters in functions.

 Associated Functions

-One more useful feature of impl blocks: we’re allowed to define functions within impl blocks that don’t take self as a parameter.
-These are called associated functions, since they’re associated with the struct.
-They’re still functions though, not methods, since they don’t have an instance of the struct to work with.
-You’ve already used an associated function: String::from.
+Another useful feature of impl blocks is that we’re allowed to define functions within impl blocks that don’t take self as a parameter.
+These are called associated functions because they’re associated with the struct.
+They’re still functions, not methods, because they don’t have an instance of the struct to work with.
+You’ve already used the String::from associated function.

 Associated functions are often used for constructors that will return a new instance of the struct.
-For example, we could provide an associated function that would take one dimension argument and use that as both length and width, thus making it easier to create a square Rectangle rather than having to specify the same value twice:
+For example, we could provide an associated function that would have one dimension parameter and use that as both length and width, thus making it easier to create a square Rectangle rather than having to specify the same value twice:

 Filename: src/main.rs